-$T_1$ = Power Switch ON-delay (Less than 100 ms)
+$T_1 =$ Power Switch ON-delay

-2.2.2 Arc Prevention Circuit Behavior during Uncoupling
+2.2.2 Arc Prevention Circuit Behavior During Uncoupling

-The behavior of the Arc Prevention Circuit during uncoupling can be more clearly understood by referring to Figure 2.4.
+The behavior of the Arc Prevention Circuit during uncoupling can be more clearly understood by referring to Figure 2.4, which shows the power-off timing diagram for the Arc Prevention Circuit.
+Starting at the top of the diagram, the UNLATCH command is issued thus initiating uncoupling of the Master and Tool.

 Immediately after the UNLATCH command is issued, the Arc Prevention Circuit will turn off US1 and US2 power.
-The power off time delay between the UNLATCH command and the switching off of power (designated T2 in the diagram) is less than 50 ms.
+The power-off time delay between the UNLATCH command and the switching off of power (designated $T_2$ in the diagram) is less than 100 ms.

-Some time after power is turned off and the Master and Tool begin to separate, electrical contact between Master and Tool pin contacts will be lost.
+Some time after power is turned off and the Master and Tool begin to separate, electrical contact between Master and Tool Pin Contacts will be lost.
 This occurs with a delay, designated $T_3$ in the diagram, after the UNLATCH command is issued.
-The magnitude of time $T_3$ is a function of many factors, including the weight of the EOAT, the friction between Master and Tool alignment pins, etc. but is usually not shorter than 100 ms.
+The magnitude of time $T_3$ is a function of many factors, including the weight of the EOAT, the friction between Master and Tool alignment pins, etc. but is usually not shorter than 300 ms.